Leo-VK/EnFoAV/README.md

 The datasets and their forecasting results in this archive will be released after arrangement.
 Please refer to the notebook for reproducing the results on the GEF14 dataset.
 Users can easily construct different forecasting models by selecting different Feature engineering methods and preprocessing, post-processing, and training models.

 ## Dataset
 We include several different datasets in our load forecasting archive.
-And there is a summary of them.
+There is a summary of them.
 |    |  Dataset | No.of series | Length | Resolution |  Load type |          External variables         |
 |:--:|:--------:|:------------:|:------:|:----------:|:----------:|:-----------------------------------:|
 |  1 |  Covid19 |       1      |  24976 |   hourly   | aggregated |    airTemperature, Humidity, etc    |